 About SRK: Staff

-Fred Kelly, Executive Director – Fred Kelly is an environmental attorney with over 30 years of experience.
+Fred Kelly, Executive Director – Fred Kelly is an environmental attorney with more than 30 years of experience.
 He began his environmental career as the first attorney for the Chesapeake Bay Foundation.
 His defeat of the nuclear power plant proposed for Douglas Point on the Potomac adjacent to the most important Striped Bass spawning area on the East Coast and the five-year moratorium are credited with saving the Chesapeake Striped Bass fishery.

 Fred enjoys hearing from people who care about the Severn and want to work together to save the river!

 Fred has a B.A. in English from Trinity College in Hartford, Conn., and a J.D. from the University of Maryland School of Law in Baltimore.

 Sara Caldes, Severn Riverkeeper – Sara has background in land use planning and project management.
 At the beginning of her career she was involved in the commercial revitalization of Wilmington, N.C.
 Locally she worked for an economic development public interest group in Washington; as a project manager for a developer doing specialized hotel renovations and historic rehabilitation; and as a yacht broker.
 She has worked for the SRK since 2004 as Restoration Manager and has recently assumed the duties of Riverkeeper.

 Sara began boating at the age of seven.
 She, husband Roger, and son Nate have lived on the Chesapeake (on the South and Severn Rivers) for the last 30 years.
 They especially enjoy cruising aboard their Southern Cross sailboat.

 Sara earned her B.A. in American Studies and History from Skidmore College in Saratoga Springs, N.Y.